Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Kidney damage, immunosuppression

-Multiple contamination is particularly insidious: studies show that commercial horse feed from the German market contains several mycotoxins simultaneously in almost all tested samples.
-Individual concentrations were usually below critical limits – but the combination of several toxins can amplify effects that would not have occurred individually.
+Multiple contamination is particularly treacherous: studies show that commercial horse feed from the German market contains several mycotoxins in almost all samples examined.
+The individual concentrations were usually below the critical limit values - but the combination of several toxins can amplify effects that would not have occurred individually.

-When mycotoxin-containing feed enters the horse's digestive tract, a silent damage begins, rarely showing as acute poisoning, but rather as a creeping burden.
+When feed containing mycotoxins enters the horse's digestive tract, a silent damage begins, which rarely manifests as acute poisoning, but as a creeping burden.

-2. Mycotoxins, especially trichothecenes like T-2 and DON, directly attack the intestinal lining.
-They inhibit protein synthesis in mucosal cells, which reduces the regeneration capacity of the intestinal epithelium.
-The intestinal barrier becomes more permeable – a condition known as "leaky gut."
-Through this disturbed barrier, bacteria, toxins, and undigested food components can enter the bloodstream and trigger systemic inflammatory reactions.2.
+2. Mycotoxins, especially trichothecenes such as T-2 and DON, directly attack the intestinal mucosa.
+They inhibit protein synthesis in the mucosal cells, which reduces the regeneration capacity of the intestinal epithelium.
+The intestinal barrier becomes more permeable - a condition known as "leaky gut".
+This disturbed barrier allows bacteria, toxins and undigested food components to enter the bloodstream and trigger systemic inflammatory reactions.2.
 Destabilization of the microbiome

-The gut microbiome is sensitive to mycotoxins.
+The intestinal microbiome reacts sensitively to mycotoxins.
 The toxic substances shift the balance of bacterial populations: beneficial, fibrolytic bacteria decline, while toxin-tolerant germs gain the upper hand.
-The result is dysbiosis – precisely what we described in Part 1 and Part 2 of this series as the starting point for many horse ailments.
+The result is dysbiosis - exactly what we described in Part 1 and Part 2 of this series as the starting point for many horse ailments.

-Mycotoxins that are not bound in the gut enter the bloodstream through the intestinal wall and are broken down in the liver – an energy-intensive process that places a constant strain on the liver.
-A 2022 study in the Journal of Veterinary Internal Medicine investigated outbreaks of liver disease in horse populations and found mycotoxin contamination in hay in a significant proportion of affected farms – even where the hay appeared normal externally.
+Mycotoxins that are not bound in the intestine enter the bloodstream via the intestinal wall and are broken down in the liver - an energy-intensive process that places a constant strain on the liver.
+A 2022 study in the Journal of Veterinary Internal Medicine examined outbreaks of liver disease in horse herds and found mycotoxin contamination in hay in a significant proportion of affected farms - even where the hay appeared outwardly unremarkable.

 4. Chronic low-level exposure - the real problem